 |Fees||Semester 1||Semester 2|

-*Pricing is calculate using per day amount for the days of standard operation in line with the Academic Office published semester dates for Semester 1 and 2.
-Nursing students commence 1 week prior to other students in semester 2 and will incur an additional weeks charge.
-These exact dates are outlined in the General Information section above.
-Students wishing to stay outside the standard dates or over mid-semester and year-end breaks will be charged an additional rate per night, which does not include meals.
+*Pricing is calculated using per day amount for the days of standard operation in line with the Academic Office published semester dates for Semester 1 and 2 (excluding mid semester-break).
+Additional charges for staying outside the standard dates apply, which does not include meals.

 Mid-Semester Charges - $25 per night (excl. meals)